uranian throne

 IT'S YOUR STORY!

 He took a back-step and again glanced around.
-This was a busier area.
-Here, as many as twenty pedestrian workers were within hailing distance.
-Fifteen of them were carrying boxes under their arms: not surprising since this precinct was the economic umbra of Olhoav's major phial-factory, the Eneglor.
-Yet oddly, no more than three of those burdened backgrounders strode in the smooth gait of the work-trance.
-The other twelve were far looser, less firm in their step - they were rambling, indecisive, awake... and they outnumbered the trancers four to one!
+This was a busier area, where as many as thirty pedestrian workers were within hailing distance.
+Fifteen of them were carrying boxes under their arms: not surprising since this precinct was the economic umbra of Olhoav's major phial-factory, the Eneglor; yet oddly no more than three of those burdened backgrounders strode in the smooth gait of the work-trance.
+The other twelve were far looser, less firm in their step.
+They were rambling, indecisive, awake... and they outnumbered the trancers four to one!
 What was this epidemic of wakefulness?

-Perhaps better not use the term "epidemic", thought the Noad; nevertheless four-to-one was a severely anomalous wake/trance ratio for the Eneglor area -
+Perhaps better not use the term "epidemic", thought the Noad.
+Not an auspicious word.
+Nevertheless, no denying it, four-to-one was a severely anomalous wake/trance ratio for the Eneglor area -

 And then he saw the hook-armed, clenched-fist salute of some "wakies" who had stopped to read the placard.